GeoThai/.github/profile/README.md

 ## 📝 License

 GeoThai is licensed under the MIT License.
-See [LICENSE](./README.md) for more details.
+See [LICENSE](../LICENSE) for more details.

 ## 🙋‍♂️ Contact

-For any questions or support, please contact us at [pyyupsk@proton.me](mailto:pyyupsk@proton.me).
+For any questions or support, please contact us at [geothai@fasu.dev](mailto:geothai@fasu.dev).

 ---